-- a) Students can request to have their summative assessments conducted in te reo Māori, except where the task is an assessment of English language capability. - b) If a student wishes to take their assessments in te reo Māori, this must be communicated to the relevant Programme Manager within two weeks of the start of the course. - c) Determination of a student's capability to undertake such assessment may be undertaken prior to the assessment task being provided and, where required, additional support may be made available.
+- a) Students can request to have their summative assessments conducted in te reo Māori, except where the task is an assessment of English language capability. - b) If a student wishes to answer their assessments in te reo Māori, this must be communicated to the relevant Programme Manager within four weeks of the assessment due date - c) Determination of a student's capability to undertake such assessment may be undertaken prior to the assessment task being provided and, where required, additional support may be made available.